raimohanska/learn-bacon/README.md

 A game for learning bacon.js and FRP in general.

-Not so much to see yet.
+Currently there's 3 simple assignments and visualization.

-## next up
+## Next up (pls contribute!)

-- Stream visualization
+- More assignments
+- Make it look less nasty
 - Code highlight
-- CSS
-- More assignments
 - git push heroku master
 - Solve the nasty problem with using Bacon.Jquery

-## build & run
+## Build & run

     npm install
     grunt